oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

     </copy>
     ```

    In rare situations, you may the error message shown below.
 This message indicates that the stack resources have not been successfully provisioned.
-In such cases, destroy the stack resources and delete the stack by performing Task 4 below.
-Then recreate the stack by performing the steps in Lab 2.
+In such cases, complete **Lab 6: Environment Clean Up** to delete the stack and clean up the resources.
+Then perform the steps in Lab 2 to recreate the stack.

    ![minikube start error](./images/minikube-start-error.png)